Grey-faced petrel: Food and feeding

 Grey-faced petrels typically hunt squid, fish, and crustaceans, but will sometimes scavenge this food.
-Grey-faced petrels mostly hunt at night, and as most of their prey are bioluminescent, it is suggested that they use these light cues to hunt.
+Grey-faced petrels mostly hunt at night, and as most of their prey is bioluminescent, it is suggested that they use these light cues to hunt.

 Threats and conservation

-Grey-faced petrels have a considerably large population and range, and so are listed as least concern by the IUCN.
-Furthermore, it is listed as Not Threatened under the New Zealand Threat Classification System due to population increases.
+Grey-faced petrels have a considerably large population and range, and so are listed as of 'Least Concern' by the IUCN.
+The bird is listed as 'Not Threatened' under the New Zealand Threat Classification System due to population increases.
 One of the largest threats to grey-faced petrels is at breeding grounds, where they are predated on by introduced mammals such as Norway rats.
-Unattended eggs and young/weak chicks are particularly susceptible to predation, which can impact breeding success rates at colonies.
+Unattended eggs and young or weak chicks are particularly susceptible to predation, which can impact breeding success rates at colonies.
 Furthermore, burrowing animals such as rabbits can compete and interfere with grey-faced petrel burrows, which may lead to the birds abandoning them.
 However, pest eradication projects, such as on Moutohora Island, have allowed some of these colonies to flourish.

-Town lights have been known to attract some young grey-faced petrels, possibly confusing the artificial light for bioluminescent prey.
+Town lights have been known to attract some young grey-faced petrels, which are possibly confusing the artificial light for bioluminescent prey.